apache/nuttx/configs/lm3s6965-ek/README.txt

      because the dependencies are generated using Windows pathes which do not work with the Cygwin make.

-     Support has been added for making dependencies with the CodeSourcery toolchain.
+     Support has been added for making dependencies with the windows-native toolchains.
      That support can be enabled by modifying your Make.defs file as follows:

     -  MKDEP                = $(TOPDIR)/tools/mknulldeps.sh